gookarthik/Read/README.md

 -  Now Open Chrome and type http://localhost:8080/ to open Tomcat home Page, this verifies Tomcat is running successfully in our machine.
 --------------------------------------------------------------------------------------------------------------------------------------

-Download And Install PostgresSQL Linux
+Download And Install PostgreSQL Linux
 -
 PgSQL is a procedural programming language supported by the PostgreSQL ORDBMS.
 Installation is shown, give each command in terminal and press enter.
 ```